SRshohan/optiflex/litellm/docs/my-website/docs/tutorials/openweb_ui.md

 Navigate to [http://localhost:4000/ui](http://localhost:4000/ui) and create a new virtual Key.

-LiteLLM allows you to specify what models are available on Open WebUI (by specifying the models the key will have access to).
+LiteLLM allows you to specify what models are available on Optiflex (by specifying the models the key will have access to).

 <Image img={require('../../img/create_key_in_team_oweb.gif')} />

-## 3. Connect Open WebUI to LiteLLM
+## 3. Connect Optiflex to LiteLLM

-On Open WebUI, navigate to Settings -> Connections and create a new connection to LiteLLM
+On Optiflex, navigate to Settings -> Connections and create a new connection to LiteLLM

 Enter the following details:
 - URL: `http://localhost:4000` (your litellm proxy base url)